 The CIEE Difference

-There’s no better way to immerse yourself in Brazilian culture than by living with a local family.
-In Rio, you’ll have the choice of either an individual homestay or, if you’d prefer to live with another student, a group option, where you share a room with another student in a Brazilian family home.
+There are few better ways to immerse yourself in Brazilian culture than by living with a local family.
+In Rio, you’ll have the choice of either an individual homestay or, if you’d prefer to live with another student.

 Dates, Deadlines & Fees